Home of the Hornets

-MSHSAA Physical Form: If your child does not have a previous physical form from the 2018-19 school year, please schedule an appointment with your physician and complete pages 1-5.
+MSHSAA Physical Form: If your child does not have a previous physical form from the current school year, please schedule an appointment with your physician and complete pages 1-5.

-If your child does have a previous physical form the 2018-19 school year, you will need to complete pages 4-6.
-These pages will be provided for you at the Student/Parent meeting on August 11th.
+If your child does have a previous physical form the previous school year, you will need to complete pages 4-6.

 TextCaster News: To ensure all families receive notification of school closings and emergencies, all phone numbers entered in the textcaster system will be notified of cancellations for the remainder of the school year.
 We understand that some families on this list may not have children that attend school.
 However, our priority is the safety and welfare of the students we serve.
 If you have any questions, please contact the superintendent.
 Thank you for understanding.